Mini School Prep Classes Vancouver

 The VSB advertises their Mini Schools as “programs [that] provide opportunities for enrichment for students who are Vancouver residents and consistently achieve B averages or higher, who are highly motivated students and who would benefit from a learning environment with highly motivated peers.”
 They are available at high-school level only, starting in Grade 8.

+Despite the high-level entrance requirements, the fact that Mini Schools are so much better than regular high schools means that an enormous number of families apply for the Mini School exam every year.
 As stated by the Vancouver School Board: “over 1400 students apply [each year] for approximately 600 Grade 8 spaces in the Mini School programs.
 Acceptance is based on test marks, Gr.
 7 report cards, applications and interviews.
 Applicants must have residency in Vancouver.”

 *Here is a list of the VSB’s mini schools.